About my work

 About me

 My parents were both talented professional artists.
 My mother, Emily Stom Nendza, was a fashion illustrator for many years back when newspaper advertising was done by artists with ink and wash.
 She taught me to draw figures and had a beautiful illustrative style.
 My father, Arthur Nendza, started his career as a stained glass window artist.
-He later became a photo retoucher using the airbrush and eventually became a designer for a flooring company.
+He later became a photo retoucher using the airbrush and a designer for a flooring company.
 He had a great eye for stylization, texture and pattern.
 When he retired, he became a noted wood and stone sculptor.
 He showed me how to paint with oils and let me play around with his airbrush equipment.
 I happily see a lot of my parents' influence in my own aesthetic.

 I grew up in a small town in Pennsylvania that happened to be home to Donnelley Printing Company who was, at the time, the world's largest printing company.
 It's no surprise then, that my high school had a robust graphic arts program.
 That's were I spent most of my time in school, running a small press, typesetting, screen printing and playing around in the darkroom.

 Sometime around 1985-1986 I made my first digital abstract art.
 This is about the same time Andy Warhol made his first digital images on an Amiga personal computer.
-The computers I used were multi-million dollar professional systems and were in operation 24 hours a day most days of the week so there wasn't much time for experimentation but I did manage to create a few pieces back then using virtually the same techniques I still use today.
+The computers I used were multi-million dollar professional systems and were in operation 24 hours a day most days of the week.
+There wasn't much time for experimentation but I did manage to create a few pieces back then using virtually the same techniques I still use today.
 The printing business underwent a huge and very rapid change in the early 1990's when desktop computers became powerful enough to do professional graphics work.
 I was at the forefront of what was called the "desktop revolution" at the time.
 This gave me access to early custom-built Apple Macs and the first versions of Adobe Photoshop.
 I was a partner in a digital imaging business in San Jose, CA where I set up and operated the Silicon Valley’s first fully digital photography studio and I also had access to the first large-format ink-jet printers called Iris.
 That was in the mid ‘90’s and that’s when my digital art experiments developed to a point where I began to print and show the pieces.

 Now I've told you about some of my technology adventures but I haven't told you how I came to love abstraction.
 In 1978 I went to see a major retrospective of Mark Rothko at the Guggenheim in New York.
 It changed me.
 My parents had exposed me to a lot of commercial illustration, technical design and drafting.
 Not so surprisingly then, my favorite artists were M.C.
 Escher and Salvador Dali.
 Rothko's work was the antithesis of what I knew about art.
 It was powerful and moving.
 I immediately became a fan of the New York School abstract expressionists.
 Of course by then, I was about thirty years too late for the AbEx party.
 But I was, and still am, a fan of those artists and their groundbreaking work.